 If you’ve ever driven inland on Mexico’s Yucatan Peninsula, you’ve no doubt noticed how straight and flat the roads are.
 There aren’t many hills, and the few that are there aren’t very tall.
 That’s one of the things that encouraged the Maya to build pyramids in their cities—the tops of them towered over anything nearby.
 And you might also have noticed that there aren’t any major rivers.
 At least not ones that you can easily see.
 Those two things are both because most of the peninsula is made up of a massive plain of porous limestone.

-But it was this abundance of readily-accessible underground fresh water was one of the things that supported the many large Mayan cities that were scattered across the Yucatán in pre-Colombian times.
+But it was this abundance of readily-accessible underground freshwater was one of the things that supported the many large Mayan cities that were scattered across the Yucatán in pre-Columbian times.

-Some of them, like the ones at Chichen Itza, look basically like small, open-top quarry hole that’s filled with water, and was used for both fresh water and, apparently, religious sacrifices.
+Some of them, like the ones at Chichen Itza, look basically like small, open-top quarry holes that are filled with water.
+The Maya used them both as a source of fresh water and, apparently, as a site for religious sacrifices.
 But some of them are far more visually striking, among them Cenote Xkeken (often referred to as Cenote Dzitnup after the small town nearby), which is just a few minutes out of the colonial town of Valladolid in the center of Mexico’s Yucatan Peninsula.